Summary

 Unfortunately Pennsylvania doesn’t seem to have a clue how to make parks or forests very useful for public recreation involving horses.

 Reservoir Road at Quehanna Highway is “designated” day-use horse trailer parking near Yellowsnake campground.
 It could hold a few trailers but it’s mostly just a grass clearing–with obstacles in it!
-Pretty sad they can’t provide a legitimate gravel lot there.
+Parts of it are often quite swampy.
+There is usually some grass for grazing.
+It is right next to the highway; brilliant idea.
+Pretty sad they can’t provide a legitimate day-use lot someplace, maybe one that’s not a swamp, and perhaps with a porta-pot!

 This spot has an information board which should have printed maps of the trails.

 Wykoff Run at Quehanna Highway is parking for Hoover Farm Wildlife Viewing area.
-On an off season weekday you might be able to park a horse trailer there to access trails farther west away from Yellowsnake camping area, but it is a small lot and you may piss someone off.
+On an off season weekday you might be able to park a horse trailer there to access trails farther west away from Yellowsnake camping area, but it is a small lot and you may piss off wildlife lookers.

 A small gravel lot nearby on Wykoff Run Road may be open at slow times.
-In nicer weather it’s often filled with hikers going to the “bat bunkers”.
+In nicer weather it’s often filled with hikers going to the “bat bunkers” but we’ve been there on beautiful days when it’s empty.

 Lincoln Road just off Quehanna Highway has a parking area which might hold one small trailer, but it does seem to get hikers.